-The "active" assessor instructs the candidate briefly (including the notes for the candidate in each test).
+The "active" assessor instructs the candidate briefly (including the notes for the candidate in each assessment).
 The candidate can ask questions (or for physical help) to this assessor.
 The "silent" assessor observes without comment.

-The active assessor functions as a colleague.
-This assessor should not be proactive, should not take initiative and act only when asked by the candidate.
+The active assessor functions as a colleague without being proactive.
+Active assessors should not take initiative and act only when asked by the candidate.

-The assessor will perform tasks that are out of the responsibility of the candidate, like switching on or off power, and operating motors or fly bars.
+The active assessor will perform tasks that are out of the responsibility of the candidate, like switching on or off power, and operating motors or fly bars.